-A community relations manager for Illinois-based Voluntary Action Center (VAC) shares her COVID-19 story on how they helped older adults during stay-at-home orders.
+A community relations manager for Illinois-based Voluntary Action Center of Northern Illinois (VAC) shares her COVID-19 story on how they helped older adults during stay-at-home orders.

 VAC addressed senior concerns by creating new contactless protocols, sanitation procedures, including Plexiglas barriers to keep its Meals on Wheels programs going.